 For more information about any of our the BSN program options, please contact the School of Nursing undergraduate advisors at 575-646-7311, or email us at firstname.lastname@example.org.
 You may also visit us in the SON Advising Center in the College of Health and Social Services room 110.
 For Pre-Nurs advising please visit Garcia Hall.

-|NOTE: All students wanting to apply to the traditional BSN program must first meet with the pre-nursing advisers before applying to the program.
-Transcipts will not be evaluated without first applying for admission.|
+|NOTE: All students wanting to apply to the traditional BSN program must first meet with a pre-nursing advisor before applying to the program.
+Transcripts will not be evaluated without first applying for admission.|